varodpg/daw-wallapop/README.md

 We need to have XAMPP installed to run the MYSQL process or MysqlCommunityServer.
 We need to have Workbench installed to manage the tables.

 First of all, we need intall MysqlCommunityServer and MysqlWorkbench, an IDE to manage the database.
-We also may manage the databse through the console terminal.
+We also may manage the database through the console terminal.
 After that, we create a database with the name "daw" into MysqlWorkbench.
-Finally we include the followinf lines into the application.properties file to indicate how to connect to the datase:
+Finally we include the following lines into the application.properties file to indicate how to connect to the datase:

 spring.datasource.url=jdbc:mysql://localhost/daw
 spring.datasource.username=root